Orlando-pt/Orlando-pt/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Orlando-pt&hide=html,css&layout=compact)](https://github.com/anuraghazra/github-readme-stats)

-My favourite languages to program is python and java.
-Java does not appear in the chart due to a error.
-But you can check my repositories and see that I am very familiar with the programming language.
+My favourite languages to program are python and java.
+Java does not appear in the chart because he is very shy.
+But you can check my repositories and see that I am familiar with the programming language.

 </div>